exhu/miodj2/docs/lang.rst

 All files at the same directory level produce a unit.
 The compiler accepts the list of source files for all the units used by the program.
 It searches for imports only in this list.

+The compiler can accept unit names aliases to allow using platform specific implementation for a common unit, e.g. "os_linux", "os_win" for an import unit name "os".